-How to Enter and Exit Social Gatherings in Portuguese
+How to Enter and Exit Social Gatherings in Portugal

-How to Enter and Exit Social Gatherings in Portuguese
+How to Enter and Exit Social Gatherings in Portugal

-I wrote about the broader rules of expected behavior in my article on navigating social etiquette in a new country, but in this one, I want to focus strictly on getting you through that front door without freezing up.
+I recently wrote about the broader rules of expected behavior in my article on navigating social etiquette in a new country.
+However, in THIS guide, I want to focus on helping you walk through the front door smoothly.

-I used to panic in this moment, awkwardly hovering with my hand half-extended, both trying to listen but also remember what I was supposed to be saying and doing, my eyes probably cross-eyed.
+I used to hover awkwardly with my hand frequently half-extended, feeling silly, trying to listen and remember what I was supposed to say.
+The solution is simple.
+You basically just need a good hello and goodbye script.

 A nervous guest preparing to enter a lively Portuguese dinner party.
 The anxiety of the arrival is universal, but the solution is scripted.

-The initial arrival includes a physical greeting, but the “rules” of the dance depend on who you are meeting.
-Traditionally, this involves os beijinhos (two kisses, right cheek to right cheek first).
-However, there are a few cultural nuances to keep in mind:
+The initial arrival usually includes a physical greeting and the interaction depends on who you are meeting.
+Traditionally, this involves os beijinhos, which consists of two kisses, right cheek to right cheek first.

-• The “Alt” Shift: Among younger or more “alternative” crowds, the mandatory double-kiss is steadily going out of style, especially if you are greeting a large group of four or more people at once.
+Among younger crowds, I’ve been told that the double-kiss is becoming less common, especially if they are greeting a large group of people at once.

 Here are the three scripts I use to get through the doorway smoothly.

-This is your safety net.
-You can use this 90% of the time with almost anyone, from your neighbor to your doctor.
+You can use this greeting most of the time with almost anyone, from your neighbor to your doctor.

 EnglishPortuguese

-When you walk into a room and there are eight people to greet, doing the full ritual with every single person can feel robotic and slow.
-To keep the momentum going, I usually offer a general greeting to the group.
+When you walk into a room with many people, greeting every single person individually takes time.
+I often offer a general greeting to the group.

 EnglishPortuguese